-Soil loves rotting leaves, in fact, compost was originally called leaf mould.
-Tea leftovers is a great addition to your homemade fertilisers because you're replicating exactly what would normally happen in a forest.
+Soil loves rotting leaves.
+In fact, compost was originally called leaf mould.
+Tea leftovers are a great addition to your homemade fertilizers because you're replicating exactly what would normally happen in a forest.
 Your plants obtain their minerals from dead leaves.
-Have a look at this article on how to use nettle tea as fertiliser as an example of how to do this.
+Have a look at this article on how to use nettle tea as fertilizer as an example of how to do this.

-You can use your used coffee ground to fertilise your garden.
-They are a great fertilise for plants.
-If you have an indoor garden then add them to the top of your potting soil and they'll help the soil retain more moisture and will slowly release minerals into your soil.
+You can use your used coffee ground to fertilize your garden.
+They are a great fertilizer for plants.
+If you have an indoor garden, then add them to the top of your potting soil.
+They'll help the soil retain more moisture and will slowly release minerals into your soil.
 You also add them to a compost pile.
-Have a read on my article How to use coffee grounds in your small indoor, balcony or backyard garden.
+Read my article on How to use coffee grounds in your small indoor, balcony, or backyard garden.

-Ever since lockdown, my cardboard boxes have been stacking up.
-Thankfully cardboard boxes can be made into plant pots.
+Ever since lockdown, my cardboard boxes have been stacking up due to receiving more deliveries.
+Thankfully, cardboard boxes can be made into plant pots.
 Just line the inside with a plastic bag and poke holes through it.
 Fill this up with soil and begin planting.
-These work great if you plant indoors or on a sheltered balcony.
-If they get stuck in the rain then they'll go soggy.
+This works great if you plant indoors or on a sheltered balcony.
+If they get stuck in the rain, then they'll go soggy.

 Toilet paper rolls

-These are great for starting seedlings in Just put them face up in a tray, fill them up with soil and plant your seeds.
+These are great for starting seedlings.
+Just put them face up in a tray, fill them up with soil and plant your seeds.
 Simply take your plants out when they're ready to be transplanted.